palant/js-analysis/README.md

 ## unwebpack.js

-This tool can unpack some types of Webpack bundles, placing individual JavaScript modules into a directory.
+This tool can unpack some types of Browserify and Webpack bundles, placing individual JavaScript modules into a directory.
 The modules will be beautified the way `beautify.js` would do it.

 ## Beautification steps